 In 1894-1895, the house at 435 Marlborough in Boston was the home of George Fillmore Swain and his wife, Katharine Kendrick (Wheeler) Swain.
 Katharine Swain died in December of 1901.
 George Swain married again, in January of 1904, to Mary Hayden Lord, the daughter of William Safford Lord of Salem.

 This house was their summer home.
+Swain was a civil engineer, and later a professor at MIT and Harvard University.
+According to the Massachusetts Horticultural Society, he was involved with the Olmsted Brothers landscape architectual firm in Boston from 1917-25.
 Mary Swain died in April of 1914.
 George F. Swain transferred the property by deed to Bertha B. Smith in 1916 (Salem Deeds).

 The 1940 census shows Benjamin Perley Poore Moseley, 58 years old living on Spring Street with his wife, Elizabeth Whitwell Thomas Moseley, 4 sons, and daughter, and several servants.
 The 1967 Salem Deeds shows the owner of this house as Elizabeth Moseley.
 The present owner is the Ipswich Greek Orthodox priest.